“What Are Governments For If Not To Preserve Human Life?”

-Scientist and social entrepreneur Phoebe Tickell is part of a new wave of climate activists applying a systems perspective to social change work.
+Scientist and social entrepreneur Phoebe Tickell is part of a new wave of climate activists applying a natural systems perspective to social change work.

 On her most recent birthday, Phoebe Tickell asked a friend and mentor what he would have wanted to know about the world when he was turning 27.

 “I wish I’d understood then that life is cyclical,” he replied.
 “When you’re young you think you’re on this linear path but as you get older you realise that everything repeats itself, and then it’s your job to make sure the younger generations learn from past mistakes.”

 This advice won’t have been wasted on the scientist, facilitator and serial entrepreneur who has already spent a large portion of her adult life thinking about how to learn from life’s oldest teacher, the natural world.
 Since graduating in Natural Sciences five years ago, Phoebe has applied her understanding of biological networks and systems to co-found several start-ups across the education, food, sustainability and technology sectors, looking for new ways to transform these heavily regulated and institutionalised fields into something more sustainable for people and planet.